sij-ai/llux/README.md

 # llux

 llux is an AI chatbot for the [Matrix](https://matrix.org/) chat protocol.
-It uses local LLMs via [Ollama]([https://ollama.ai/](https://ollama.com) for chat and image recognition, and offers image generation via [FLUX.1](https://github.com/black-forest-labs/flux).
+It uses local LLMs via [Ollama](https://ollama.ai/) and supports both image recognition and image generation.
 Each user in a Matrix room can set a unique personality (or system prompt), and conversations are kept per user, per channel.
-Model switching is also supported if you have multiple models installed and configured.
+Model switching (OpenAI or Ollama) is also supported if you have multiple models configured.

 ## Getting Started